 One (1) Academic Letter of Evaluation

-The academic evaluation should be written by faculty member or instructor who has directly observed an applicant’s commitment to academic excellence, to lifelong learning, and to applying and sharing their knowledge.
-Writers are invited to speak to the applicant’s experiences in the classroom, research lab, or as a teaching assistant or tutor and should evaluate competencies that directly impact academic performance such as dedication, collaboration, and capacity to improve.
+The academic evaluation should be written by a faculty member or instructor who has directly observed an applicant’s commitment to academic excellence and to continuous, life-long learning.
+Writers are invited to speak to the applicant’s experiences in the classroom, research lab, or as a teaching assistant or tutor.
+Writers should evaluate competencies that directly impact academic performance such as resilience, adaptability, collaboration, and capacity to improve.

 One (1) Other Letter of Evaluation